Annual Report July 2024 – June 2025

 - Bill Zekas, Treasurer – Moretown

-Despite the ongoing issues revolving around COVID-19 the Health Center was fully rented and our tenants remained current on their rent payments.
+In November 2024 the Board learned that Central Vermont Medical Center would be closing the Mad River Family Practice here.
+For additional details on the efforts made by the Board to avoid this closure, click here.
+Ultimately, CVMC announced that their final day of seeing patients would be at the end of September 2025.
+While CVMC’s departure will have a significant impact on the Valley and the Health Center, all other tenants remained current on their rent payments.
 As had been the practice in past years, rent increase was limited to the CPI.
-There was no turnover of tenants during the year.
+There was no other turnover of tenants during the year.
 On June 30, the following health care providers were using the Health Center to deliver their services.

 - Mad River Valley Family Practice (CVMC)